 Exposure to gasses and fumes can be controlled by providing acceptable ventilation in the welding job area.
 Some employers will give a fan, an exhaust hood, and an exhaust system to remove gasses and fumes from the area welders are functioning in.
 When required, welders should wear a respirator to safeguard themselves from breathing in dangerous substances.
 If your breathing is impeded, express your concerns to a manager immediately.

 Electric shock is one of the most crucial topics for welders to be trained in, as it can pose serious and immediate risks.
 To avoid electrocution, welders must examine the electrode holder for harm before starting their weld.
 They also must assure their gloves are dry and never touch the metal components of the electrode holder with wet skin or clothing.
 Also, keep dry insulation between their body and the metal being welded.

 A good welder in a welding career always checks to ensure their equipment is functioning adequately and is fully grounded before using it.
 Even the most skilled welders should regularly check their equipment for wear and tear, like leaking hoses or frayed wires, as this can boost the chances of an accident.
 If a tool or equipment was running perfectly the day before, do not assume it is still in the same condition.
 Keep in mind to do a full inspection before using it again.

 Before starting a welding career in welding, take inventory of your setting.
 Knowing where equipment and tools are located increases your efficiency and is essential for your safety.
-For example, it is necessary to know the location of emergency exits, fire alarms, sand buckets, fire extinguishers, or other equipment you would need to put out flames if a fire broke out.
+For example, it is necessary to know the location of emergency exits, fire alarms, sand buckets, fire extinguishers, or other equipment to put out flames if a fire breaks out.

 Selecting the proper PPE clothing for the welding course is one of the most significant decisions you can make to protect yourself as a welder.
 Given below are the types of PPE welders should wear: